Soccer-Premier League to switch five games a week to pay-per-view

 "In addition, the five matches per round not already selected will be made available to supporters on a pay-per-view basis, accessed via BT Sport Box Office and Sky Sports Box Office platforms.

+The new broadcasting arrangement is planned for matches in October and will then be reviewed by the Premier League.

+"The Premier League has worked closely with Sky Sports and BT Sport to provide this arrangement and is grateful for their support," the league added.

-"The agreement will be regularly reviewed in consultation with clubs and in line with any decisions made by Government regarding the return of spectators to stadiums," it added.
+"The agreement will be regularly reviewed in consultation with clubs and in line with any decisions made by Government regarding the return of spectators to stadiums."

-Amongst the games likely to be on pay-per-view according to the new formula are Manchester United's match at Newcastle United on Oct.
-17 and Liverpool's home match against Sheffield United on Oct.
-24.
+Sky said it would broadcast the Manchester United match at Newcastle United on Saturday Oct.
+17, Leicester City v Aston Villa a day later and West Bromwich Albion v Burnley on Monday Oct.
+19.

+“The Premier League has come to this decision with its clubs to provide a service for supporters who are no longer able attend and to generate matchday revenue," Sky Sports Managing Director Rob Webster said.

 (Reporting by Simon Evans; Editing by Ken Ferris)